Punjab

 Punjab (/pʌnˈdʒɑːb/ pun-JAHB; Panjāb, /pa/) (Note: From Persian پنج panj—meaning literally 'five'—and آب âb—meaning literally 'water' or 'river', thus translating as 'five waters'.) is a geographical, ethnolinguistic, and historical region in South Asia, located in its northwestern part, comprising areas of modern-day Pakistan and northwestern India.
-It is primarily inhabited by the Punjabi people.
-Lahore is its largest city and historic capital, with other major cities including Faisalabad, Rawalpindi, Gujranwala, Multan, Sialkot, Sargodha, and Bahawalpur in Pakistan; alongside Ludhiana, Amritsar, Chandigarh, Jalandhar, Patiala, Mohali, Bathinda, Firozpur, and Fazilka in India.
+Lahore is its largest city and historic capital, with other major cities including Faisalabad, Rawalpindi, Gujranwala, Multan, and Sialkot in Pakistan; alongside Ludhiana, Amritsar, Chandigarh, Jalandhar, and Patiala in India.